 You finally have received that Grandfather Clock you always wanted, complete with a mechanical movement.
 Now that the initial investment is made, it is a good idea to learn how to care for your movement to maximize the life span of your investment.
-A mechanical movement is much like an automobile.
-Proper maintenance care will insure your movement, like a car, will last for many years to come.
+Mechanical movement is much like an automobile.
+Proper maintenance care will ensure your movement, like a car, will last for many years to come.

 You would not run your car without oil, and mechanical movement is no different.
 Movements should be oiled every 1 to 3 years in order to prevent wear of gear pivot points.
 Dry or arid locations should plan to oil the movement every year.
 Note that new movements are factory pre-oiled, and should not require the application of oil for another year or two.
 The oil selected should be specifically for clock movements.
 Do NOT use spray lubricants (such as WD-40) or sewing machine oil.
 A drop or two of clock oil is applied to each gear pivot point.
 Be careful not to apply too much oil.
 If the oil runs out and down the plate of the movement, it will pull all the oil out of the pivot point with it.
 This leaves a dry pivot that would be susceptible to eventual wear.
 If this should happen, wipe away all oil from that pivot point and re-apply oil.